dennisgan/dapaas.github.io/documentation.md

 ####  <a name="add_columns"></a>Add Columns

 The "Add columns"  results in adding a new column(s) to a given dataset.
 To add a new column you should specify column name and a value for a new column.
 This value will be copied into every row within the dataset.
-You may as well populate new column with some custom value.
-This may be current date, dataset filename, row index or custom Clojure code.
+Cells in new column may contain some custom values like current date, dataset filename, row index or custom Clojure code.
 Note that the "Expression" field is prioritized, in other words, if you define both value and expression, only expression will be used to get a value for a new column.
 You are able to add as many columns as you need with one operation.
 To add one more column simply click "Add more columns"

 ![Add Columns function](/static/images/documentation/addcolumnf1.png)